 When developing your creativity and design, you will be solving specific problems and looking for creative solutions for specific qualities that come out of a brief.
 Every brief will be different and trends tend to be a one size fits all solution.

-Avoiding trends is going to encourage you to think of new ideas and take a more fresh approach.
+Avoiding trends is going to encourage you to think of new ideas and take a fresher approach.
 Now this is not to say you can’t take inspiration from what you see in culture, but avoid imitating too much.

 Aim to think differently and seek meaningful and relevant solutions!